 and least skilled wrestlers opening the initial bouts.
 The whole

 the champions of each team.
 However, within this general set-up

 the order of events was not rigid and could move in line with

 the pace set by the wrestlers themselves.
 They could issue there

 own challenges with little interference from the referees.
 Indeed

 any number of bouts could take place at the same time in the same

 arena.
 In the meantime, other combatants dance round the edge

-of he arena to the rhythm of drums, challenging anyone
+of he arena to the rhythm of drums, challenging anyone (non-verbally)

-are made with arm gestures, grimaces and body
+Such challenges are made with arm gestures, grimaces and body

 movements.
 When a fight was accepted, the pair moved towards the

 centre of the arena to begin their tousle.
-After the bout was over
+After the bout was

-with cheers and jubilation.
+team with cheers and jubilation.
 Often, if a loser felt that he